IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 ##### 1:54.4.2.1.1 Document Subscription for mobile applications in MHDS Environment Use Case Description

-Mr. Smith, a cardiopathic patient, is hospitalized in the cardiology ward at the Goodcare General Hospital.
+Mr. Smith, a cardiac patient, is hospitalized in the cardiology ward at the Goodcare General Hospital.
 Dr. Roose, who is the only doctor working in this ward at that moment, prescribes some blood tests to decide which medicine is suitable for the patient.
 The medicine will be administrated by Nurse Davis only after Dr. Roose's ePrescription.

 In order to be notified when the laboratory report is ready, the software of Dr. Roose submits a subscription for all the laboratory reports that will be produced for Mr. Smith during his hospitalization.